 There are many Hybrid funds whose asset allocations vary.
-Investors should choose a hybrid fund that fits their risk tolerance, investment horizon, and investment goal.
+Investors should choose a fund that fits their risk tolerance, investment horizon, and investment goal.

 Hybrid funds invest in equities and equity-related assets.
 Debt and money market instruments make up the rest.
-These risky funds invest more in stocks and stock-related securities than conservative hybrid funds, increasing their profit potential.
+These risky funds invest more in stocks and stock-related securities than conservative these funds, increasing their profit potential.

 Open-ended, debt-focused conservative hybrid funds.
 75% to 90% of its assets include fixed-income securities such deposits, T-bills, corporate bonds, and money market instruments.
 Stocks and associated instruments get the rest.
 These funds are for risk-taking investors.

 Dynamic asset allocation invests in stock and debt based on market conditions and an internal model.
 This fund is suitable for long-term investors who want superior risk-adjusted returns.